-With traditional business intelligence initiatives sometimes taking up to 18 months to complete at costs that can run into the hundreds of thousands of dollars -- if they don’t end up failing altogether -- it’s
+With traditional business intelligence initiatives sometimes taking up to 18 months to complete at costs that can run into the hundreds of thousands of dollars -- if they don’t end up failing altogether -- it’s no surprise that a still-small but growing number of organizations are eyeing cloud BI tools as a more cost-effective, fast-track approach.

 However, Software as a Service (SaaS) BI technology also has potential downsides or complicating factors that would-be users should factor into their thinking before committing to a deployment.